Tuwaiqs-Peak-WRO/WRO-Future-Engineers-2025-Tuwaiq-s-Peak/README.md

 - Narrow beam (~15°) helps with directional obstacle cues when angled.

 **How we use it:**
-It gives us a rough estimation of the close-proximity area surrounding the robot so that doesnt bump into walls or obstacles accidentally
+It gives us a rough estimation of the close-proximity area surrounding the robot so that doesnt bump into walls or obstacles accidentally, And when we use four distance sensors in four directions, we can create a map that helps the robot choose the best route for the competition.

 ## MPU6500 Gyro + Accelerometer Sensor
 Overview: InvenSense 6‑DOF IMU for heading estimation, stabilization, and odometry aiding.
 Combines a 3‑axis gyroscope (±250–2000 °/s) and 3‑axis accelerometer (±2–16 g) with configurable digital low‑pass filters and up to ~1 kHz sampling via I²C or SPI.